-People who took his photographs without his permission would discover that the processed reel was blank.
-In some cases, cameras would malfunction when clicking the mahaguru’s photograph and start working as soon as he was out of sight.
-When journalists showed up at Gurgaon to interview him, he instructed his disciples to serve them tea and request them to leave.
+People who took his photographs without permission would discover that the processed reel was blank.
+In some cases, cameras would malfunction while clicking his photo and start working as soon as he was out of sight.
+When journalists arrived at Gurgaon to interview him, he instructed his disciples to serve them tea and request them to leave.
 He preferred a life of anonymity.

-FC Sharma ji recalled that Dr Shankarnarayan ji once requested Gurudev to accompany him on a work-related matter of extreme importance.
-Even though Gurudev agreed to his request, the plan fell through repeatedly due to his unavailability.
+FC Sharma ji recalled Dr Shankarnarayan asking Gurudev to accompany him on an extremely important work-related matter.
+Even though Gurudev agreed to Dr Shankarnarayan’s request, the plan fell through repeatedly due to his unavailability.

 Shankarnarayan ji arrived in Gurgaon one morning and fervently requested Gurudev once again.
-Gurudev asked him to fetch a camera and click his photograph.
-He then instructed Shankarnarayan ji to carry the photo in his shirt pocket when he went to attend to the important work.
+The mahaguru asked him to fetch a camera and click his photograph.
+He then instructed Shankarnarayan ji to keep the photo in his shirt pocket while attending to the important work.
 This incident marked the first time Gurudev allowed himself to be photographed after becoming a mahaguru.

 A photograph is a 2D representation of a person used to establish connectivity.
 By instructing Shankarnarayan ji to carry his photo, Gurudev amplified this connection.
-I have seen Gurudev carry his photograph in the pocket of his safari suit when he attended to spiritually complicated matters.
-This heightened his connectivity with his own guru roop, as captured in his photo.
+I had seen Gurudev keep his photograph in the pocket of his safari suit when he attended to spiritually complicated matters.
+This heightened his connectivity with his guru roop, as captured in his photo.

-Suresh Prabhu, a disciple, remembered, “Gurudev never craved attention.
-He never behaved like other so called God-men behaved.
-He was very casual, very relaxed and he was very inconspicuous.”
+Suresh Prabhu ji, a disciple, confirms, “Gurudev never craved attention.
+He did not behave like other so-called godmen.
+He was very casual, very relaxed and very inconspicuous.”

-Gurudev believed spiritualism was not about self-promotion but about the dissolution of the self–moving away from ‘I’ness and embracing oneness.
-Ek se anek, anek se ek was the dictum he lived by.
+Gurudev believed spiritualism was not about self-promotion but about dissolving the self – moving away from ‘I’-ness and toward oneness.
+He lived by the dictum, Ek se anek, anek se ek.

 Gurudev was highly particular about seva being nisvarth.
 Even though his spiritual powers aided and healed countless life forms, he refrained from using the same powers to benefit his biological family.
 When his children suffered from an illness, the local physician would prescribe a remedy.
 When his mother sought help from the sthan, he told her to stand in the queue just like everyone else.
 However, sometimes, his family became instruments of his seva.
 He is known to have transferred an illness from a young devotee to his daughter to heal the former.

 One afternoon, Gurudev told Bittu ji to load the langar into the trunk of a van and prepare to leave for the Khandsa farm after lunch.
-Having done so, when Bittu ji reached Gurudev’s room to inform him that they were all set to leave, he found him seated on the bed, eyes closed in deep concentration.
-Seeing this, he shut the door and waited patiently in the adjoining room.
-About thirty minutes later, Gurudev emerged and told him that he was ready to leave.
+When Bittu ji reached Gurudev’s room to inform him they were all set, he found him seated on the bed; eyes closed in deep concentration.
+He shut the door and waited patiently in the adjoining room.
+About thirty minutes later, Gurudev emerged and told him he was ready to leave.

 Gurudev, who usually sat in the front passenger seat, sat in the van’s back seat for some inexplicable reason.
-After a short distance, he suggested that Bittu ji offer a ride to an elderly couple who were walking on the side of the road in the sweltering summer heat.
+After a short distance, he suggested that Bittu ji offer a ride to an elderly couple walking on the side of the road in the sweltering summer heat.
 Bittu ji rolled down his window and offered to take them to their destination.
 Cautious at first, the couple sat in the van on Bittu ji’s repeated requests.
-They appeared sad and lost in thought, to the point where they ignored the mahaguru’s presence in the seat next to theirs.
+They appeared sad and dejected, to the point where they did not notice the mahaguru’s presence in the seat next to theirs.
 They revealed that the reason for their visit to Gurgaon was to meet Gurudev.
 Despite arriving at the sthan with high hopes, they left disheartened after a sevadaar spoke rudely to them.
 Their eyes glazed with tears as they narrated their story.
 Bittu ji, unable to look at their pitiful state, said, “Look to your left.
 Gurudev is seated beside you.”

 Gurudev blessed them as they prostrated at his feet, asked them to take their seats, and said, “Your work is done”.
 The couple sobbed with gratitude.
 Since they hadn’t eaten in days, he directed Bittu ji to pull over in the shade and serve them langar.
-After they had finished their meal, the mahaguru handed them some money and told them to stock up on rations.
+After their meal, the mahaguru handed them some money and asked them to stock up on rations.

-Once Bittu ji had left the couple at the bus stop, Gurudev told him, “Putt, the couple were kicked out of their home by their son.
+Once Bittu ji had left them at the bus stop, Gurudev told him, “Putt, the couple were kicked out of their home by their son.
 They had come to the sthan for help because they did not have enough money for food.
 When the sevadaar was harsh with them, they felt dejected and decided to commit suicide.
-They were walking to the railway station to die on the tracks when we picked them up”.
+When we picked them up, they were walking to the railway station to die on the tracks”.
 Hearing this, Bittu ji realised that while Gurudev sat in concentration in his room, not only was he listening to the old couple’s interaction with his disciple a few rooms away but also rewarding their faith in him by answering their prayer.
 The mahaguru always valued the bhav (sentiment) behind prayer and rewarded it with his kripa (grace).